 The patient survey information we reviewed showed patients responded positively to questions about their involvement in planning and making decisions about their care and treatment and generally rated the practice well in these areas.
-For example, data from the GP patient survey showed the majority of practice respondents said the GP listen to patients and they felt the GP was good at explaining treatment and results.
-Both these results were in line with the average compared to this CCG area and nationally.
+For example, data from the GP patient survey showed the majority of practice respondents said the GP listened to patients and they felt the GP was good at explaining treatment and results.
+Both these results were above the average compared to this Clinical Commissioning Groups (CCG) area and nationally.